preciofishbone/OmniaDocsG2/admin-settings/app-features-610/index.rst

 Security
 **********
-Use Permissions to add or remove App Administrators and App Contributors.
+Click "Users and Group" to add or remove App Administrators and App Contributors.

 .. image:: app-settings-security-new.png